-Even though we currently satisfy the continued listing standards for The NASDAQ Global Market, following the sale of the Photovoltaics Business or Digital Products Business our business will be smaller and, therefore, we may fail to satisfy the continued listing standards of The NASDAQ Global Market.
-In the event that we are unable to satisfy the continued listing standards of The NASDAQ Global Market, our common stock may be delisted from that market.
+Even though we currently satisfy the continued listing standards for The NASDAQ Global Market, following the sale of the Photovoltaics Business or Digital Products Business will be smaller and, therefore, we may fail to satisfy the continued listing standards of The NASDAQ Global Market.
+In the event that we are unable to satisfy the continued listing standards of The NASDAQ Global Market.
 Any delisting of our common stock from the NASDAQ Global Market could adversely affect our ability to attract new investors, decrease the liquidity of our outstanding shares of common stock, reduce our flexibility to raise additional capital, reduce the price at which our common stock trades and increase the transaction costs inherent in trading such shares with overall negative effects for our shareholders.
 In addition, delisting of our common stock could deter broker-dealers from making a market in or otherwise seeking or generating interest in our common stock, and might deter certain institutions and persons from investing in our securities at all.
 For these reasons and others, delisting could adversely affect the price of our common stock and our business, financial condition and results of operations.